Boundaries And Mental Health: How To Set Boundaries With Friends—And When To Do It

 At varying times in your life, you may need to learn how to set boundaries with a mix of different people, including your friends.
 Here are six common types of boundaries you might encounter with friends:

 • Intellectual boundaries: Intellectual boundaries relate to your thoughts and ideas.
-If someone crosses an intellectual boundary, it might look like someone who gives you unsolicited advice while putting your choices down or someone who belittles you and puts you down for your ideas, whether overtly or covertly.
-An example of an intellectual boundary might be "I respect that we have different thoughts on this, but I know that this is the right choice for me" or "It seems like this topic often results in an argument.
+Crossing an intellectual boundary might look like someone who gives you unsolicited advice while putting your choices down, or someone who belittles you for your ideas, whether overtly or covertly.
+An example of an intellectual boundary might be, "I respect that we have different thoughts on this, but I know that this is the right choice for me," or "It seems like this topic often results in an argument.
 I am willing to agree to disagree.
 Can we change the subject?"

 • Sexual boundaries: Sexual boundaries relate to both sex and topics related to sex.
-In sexual relationships, a sexual boundary could sound like "I don't feel like having sex tonight.
+In sexual relationships, a sexual boundary could sound like, "I don't feel like having sex tonight.
 Would you want to cuddle and watch a movie?"
-In friendships, however, this can also look like saying, "I'm not comfortable talking about my sex life," or, "That story could reveal someone else's information and cross a boundary, so I prefer not to answer that question about my sex life."
+In friendships, however, sexual boundaries can also look like saying, "I'm not comfortable talking about my sex life," or, "That story could reveal someone else's information and cross a boundary, so I prefer not to answer that question about my sex life."

 If you’ve tried to set boundaries with your friends and aren’t finding success, it may be beneficial to speak with a mental health professional.
-Online therapy can be a convenient way to get quality mental health support from a licensed counselor without the traditional barriers associated with mental health care.
-Just like in-person therapy, BetterHelp can provide a safe place to talk about anything on your mind, including friendships and boundaries.
+Online therapy can be a convenient way to receive quality mental health support from a licensed counselor without the traditional barriers associated with mental health care.
+BetterHelp can provide a safe place to talk about anything on your mind, including friendships and boundaries, just like with in-person therapy.

 Thousands of qualified, independent providers with varying specialties offer therapy on the BetterHelp platform, which means you can connect with someone who has experience with whatever you might be facing.
 With online therapy at BetterHelp, you can connect with a therapist through live chat, phone, or videoconferencing.
-Also, you can contact them at any time in between sessions via in-app messaging.
-This may prove to be helpful if you want to message them about conversations you’ve had about boundaries in between sessions.
+Also, you can contact your therapist at any time in between sessions via in-app messaging.
+This capability may be helpful if you want to message your therapist about conversations you’ve had about boundaries in between sessions.

 Research shows that online therapy is just as effective as in-person therapy for a variety of challenges.
 One literature review found that internet-based cognitive behavioral therapy (ICBT) is effective for various psychiatric disorders, including depression, anxiety, obsessive-compulsive disorder (OCD), bipolar disorder, and phobias.
-CBT is a common therapeutic framework that aims to teach people how to replace their unhelpful thoughts with more positive ones.
+Cognitive behavioral therapy is a common therapeutic framework that aims to teach people how to replace their unhelpful thoughts with more positive ones.

 Takeaway